Boating Accidents in South Florida: Know Your Rights

 - Negligence or inattention.
 It’s a bit more complicated when boats hit other boats, but there are many ways to show that the other operator was at fault, including intoxication, distraction, speeding, inexperience, and so on.

 If you really want to ensure that you or your loved one gets the compensation that you deserve, you need to speak with a lawyer in Florida who knows boating law and has a track record of success.
-Residents of Boca Raton, Delray Beach, West Palm Beach, Boynton Beach, Deerfield Beach and Fort Lauderdale, contact the Law Offices of the South Florida Injury Law Firm today for a free consultation at 954-764-7377 in Fort Lauderdale, 561-209-2100 in Boca & West Palm Beach or Toll-Free 877-566-8759.
+Residents of Boca Raton, Delray Beach, West Palm Beach, Boynton Beach, Deerfield Beach and Fort Lauderdale, contact the Law Offices of The Injury Law Firm of South Florida today for a free consultation at 954-764-7377 in Fort Lauderdale, 561-209-2100 in Boca & West Palm Beach or Toll-Free 877-566-8759.
 You can also fill out an online contact form here.
 Remember, we work on a contingency basis, meaning you won’t have to pay anything until we win your compensation.